jenkinsci/jira-steps-plugin/hugo/content/steps/issuelink/jira_delete_remote_issuelinks.md

 +++
-title = "DeleteRemoteIssueLinks"
+title = "DeleteIssueRemoteLinks"
-description = "More about jiraDeleteRemoteIssueLinks step." tags = ["steps", "issue", "issuelink"] weight = 9 date = "2017-11-12"
+description = "More about jiraDeleteIssueRemoteLinks step." tags = ["steps", "issue", "issuelink"] weight = 9 date = "2017-11-12"
 lastmodifierdisplayname = "Naresh Rayapati"
 +++

-### jiraDeleteRemoteIssueLinks
+### jiraDeleteIssueRemoteLinks

 This step deletes all remote links of an issue.